m-gallegos/NNAIMQ/README.md

 # NNAIMQ
 This repository gathers the NNAIMQ code along with some instructions and readme files.

 NNAIMQ is a Python interfaced model designed to predict QTAIM charges of C, H, O and N atoms with high accuracy within simple gas-phase organic and biological structures.
 Altogether, NNAIMQ comprises a total of 4 Artificial Neural Networks (ANN) fitted to quantum chemical data.

 -The ./code/ folder gathers all the required files to execute the NNAIMQ code.
 -The ./examples/ folder contains an input example for the execution of NNAIMQ.

 Requirements:
-The execution of NNAIMQ requires the following libraries and modules:
+The execution of NNAIMQ requires a Linux box and the following libraries and modules:

 -numpy,sys,subprocess,os,tensorflow,pathlib,pandas,seaborn,matplotlib,random.
 -Additionally, the Keras module is required.